On vanishing of Kronecker coefficients: Introduction

-It is a priori not at all clear that for any given constant $0<\epsilon \le 1$ and a large enough constant $b>1$ depending on $\epsilon$, exceptional partition triples exist for arbitary $r$.
-The experimental evidence \cite{iken} for small values of $r$ (with suitable $\epsilon$ and $b$) suggests that they are very rare, though they do exist for these small values.
-Thus an important problem in the context of GCT is to show that exceptional partition triples exist and that their number is large enough (as desired for the reasons explained in Section~\ref{sobs}), although their density can be expected to be extremely small.
+It is a priori not at all clear that for any given constant $0<\epsilon \le 1$ and a large enough constant $b>1$ depending on $\epsilon$, exceptional partition triples exist for arbitrary $r$.
+The experimental evidence in \cite{iken} for small values of $r$ (with suitable $\epsilon$ and $b$) suggests that they are very rare, though they do exist for these small values.
+In summary, although their density can be expected to be extremely small, it is a relevant and rather non-trivial problem in the context of GCT to show that exceptional partition triples exist and that their number is large enough.